Nosferican/UVA-SDS-Sample-Lecture/docs/src/GraphQL.md

 }
 ```

-**Tips**
+!!! tip

-- When requerying, it is best to use the global node ID.
+    When requerying, it is best to use the global node ID.

+!!! tip

-- You can use fragments to achieve cleaner queries.
+    You can use fragments to achieve cleaner queries.

 ### Commits